 Set Up an Allergy-Free Zone

 Vacuum RegularlyCarpets and rugs collect a ton of pet dander and fur.
-Regularly vacuuming these surfaces can significantly reduce the amount of less dander that ends up tracking all over your house.
+Regularly vacuuming family members these surfaces can significantly reduce the amount of less dander that ends up tracking all over your house.

 Wait For ItIt's not uncommon for many people will mild pet allergies to eventually adapt to their pet's dander.
 This doesn't happen for everyone, but in time many pet owners stop showing the same intensity of reactions when interacting with their own pets.
 You'll still react to other pets, but you may be able to live a comfortable life with your furry best friend.

 23 Best Hypoallergenic Dog Breeds